pujasharma98/LabDays2021/README.md

 ## Usage

-You can download carousal.html file and beauty it and push back.You can push your new files as well so that others in the team can view and use it.
+You can download carousal.html file , beautify it and push back.You can push your new files as well so that others in the team can view and use it.